YogitaGurnani/MobileStore/README.md

 # MobileStore
-Mobile store is a e-commerce website's home page based on React JS and bootstrap
+Mobile store is a e-commerce website's home page based on React JS and bootstrap.
+Goto the Github pages to see the developed page.